Alex Kidd in Miracle World: Reception

 The game has been critically acclaimed since its release.
-In 1987, the French magazine Génération 4 gave the game a highly positive.
+In 1987, the French magazine Génération 4 gave the game a highly positive score.
 In 1991, Sega Pro magazine stated that, with "so much to do and so many different ways of doing it, this is one of those games you will keep coming back to even when you have finished it completely."
 Computer and Video Games magazine in 1991 described the game as "Sega's answer to Mario" and concluded that the "absorbing gameplay will have you glued to your screen for hours on end."

 In a 2008 retro review, IGN gave Alex Kidd a score of 9 out of 10 and an "Editor's Choice" award, calling it "an exceptional platformer with loads of action and some great puzzle-solving challenges" that "still holds up remarkably well."
 IGN also gave the Wii Virtual Console release a score of 9 out of 10.

 Remake

 A remake of the game, titled Alex Kidd in Miracle World DX, was announced on June 10, 2020, and released on June 22, 2021.
-The game is developed by Merge Games and Jankenteam for Nintendo Switch, PlayStation 4, PlayStation 5, Windows (Steam), Xbox One, and Xbox Series X/S. The remake features new levels, new NPCs, alternate boss fights, and can instantly change between modern or retro style graphics by using the right trigger button.
-Once the player completes the game, the player unlocks 2 other modes; Classic Mode: which is an upscaled Master System port of the original game, and Boss Rush: where the player must defeat all the bosses at Rock Paper Scissors and follow up battle without dying.
+The game is developed by Merge Games and Jankenteam for Nintendo Switch, PlayStation 4, PlayStation 5, Windows (Steam), Xbox One, and Xbox Series X/S. The remake features new levels, new NPCs, alternate boss fights, and can instantly change between modern or retro-style graphics by using the right trigger button.
+Once the player completes the game, the player unlocks two additional modes: Classic Mode, which is an upscaled Master System port of the original game, and Boss Rush, where the player must defeat all the bosses at Rock Paper Scissors and follow-up battle without dying.